Canon M50 vs Fujifilm X-T2

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the M50 and the X-T2 have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Fujifilm X-T2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.